 Indiana Natural Gas Boom

 Indiana natural gas discoveries of the late 1880s revealed the vast Trenton Field, which extended across the state into Ohio.
 Abundant gas supplies soon attracted manufacturing industries to the Midwest.

 Discoveries of natural gas in Eaton and Portland quicky ignited Indiana’s historic gas boom.
 New exploration and production will dramatically change the state’s economy.

 Replacing Coal Gas

-In 1859, the same year that “Colonel” Edwin L. Drake drilled the country’s first commercial oil well in Titusville, Pennsylvania, there were already 297 “manufactured gas” (known as coal gas) companies in the 33 United States.
+In 1859, the same year that “Colonel” Edwin L. Drake drilled the country’s first commercial oil well in Titusville, Pennsylvania, there already were almost 300 “manufactured gas” (known as coal gas) companies in the 33 United States.